augusto-herrmann/augusto-herrmann.github.io/_posts/2022-12-20-update-on-senacons-decision-on-metas-data-sharing.md

 Next we're going to explore why none of those reasons hold their ground.

-## No. 1: the supposed Opt-out and the No-way-out of WhatsApp
+## Argument no. 1: the supposed Opt-out and the No-way-out of WhatsApp

 It is true that WhatsApp has once offered an opt-out option for users who didn't want their data to be shared with the other companies.